NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Experimental Setup

 \section{Experimental Setup}

 NeuroRing is implemented in C++ using AMD Vitis \gls{HLS} and synthesized with the Vitis 2025.1 flow for the AMD/Xilinx Alveo U55C \gls{FPGA}.
-Experiments were conducted on a host server equipped with two U55C cards connected through \gls{PCIe}, while inter-\gls{FPGA} communication was realized through Aurora links over two QSFP cables, as shown in Fig.~\ref{fig:neuroring_topology}b.
-The NeuroRing source code is publicly available at \url{https://github.com/ihsanalhafiz/NeuroRing}.
+Experiments were conducted on a host server equipped with two U55C cards installed via \gls{PCIe}.
+Inter-FPGA communication was realized through Aurora links over two QSFP cables, as shown in Fig.~\ref{fig:neuroring_topology}b.
+The code is publicly available at \url{https://github.com/ihsanalhafiz/NeuroRing}.

 Neural workloads were generated using NEST v3.9.0, and the host runtime was implemented in Python 3.10.19 using \texttt{pyxrt} to transfer network data, launch FPGA kernels, and retrieve results.
-As a software baseline, we also used the CPU partition of the Dardel supercomputer.
+After constructing the model in the NEST simulator, we extracted the connection data using the \texttt{GetConnections} and \texttt{GetStatus} methods.
+The extracted connection information includes the source neuron, target neuron, synaptic weight, and synaptic delay.
+Synaptic weights and all neuron-state computations are represented using 32-bit floating-point precision.
+As a software baseline for strong scaling, we used the CPU partition of the Dardel supercomputer to run a half-scale cortical microcircuit using the same Python reference implementation.
 Latency was measured on the host side; it is the wall-clock simulation time unless stated otherwise.
-FPGA power was obtained using \texttt{xrt-smi examine}, while CPU power on Dardel was collected using \texttt{pat\_run} and \texttt{pat\_report}.
+FPGA power was obtained from the average board power reported by \texttt{xrt-smi examine}, sampled during kernel execution, while CPU power on Dardel was collected using \texttt{pat\_run} and \texttt{pat\_report}.
 Performance is reported using the \gls{RTF}, defined as wall-clock simulation time divided by biological simulation time~\cite{lindqvist_algorithms_2024,kauth_neuroaix-framework_2023}.
 To evaluate performance and scalability, NeuroRing is compiled with neuron capacities of 2048, 4096, 5632, and 8192 neurons/core.
 Depending on the workload, the number of deployed cores ranges from 1 to 20, and both single-FPGA and two-FPGA configurations are evaluated.